-The Ultrasonic Processor requires a fused, single phase 3-terminal grounding type electrical outlet.
+The Ultrasonic Processor requires a fused, single phase 3-terminal grounding type electrical outlet capable of supplying 50/60 Hz at 100 volts, 115 volts, 220 volts, or 240 volts, depending on the voltage option selected.
 For power requirements, check the label on the back of the unit.
+Should it become necessary to convert the unit for different voltage operation, proceed as follows.